codepath/android_guides/Drawables.md

 </selector>
 ```

 Now, when the view (i.e button) is pressed or focused, the drawable used for the view will change accordingly.
+Note that **any view can have a state selector**, but the most common uses are with buttons and listview items.

 ### Creating a Layer List